AdobeDocs/workfront.en/help/workfront-proof/wp-billingsettings/manage-your-billing/wp-billing-page.md

 >[!NOTE]
 >
->Your `proof` count is used up when `proofs` are created in your account and cannot be restored by removing the `proofs`.
+>Your proof count is used up when proofs are created in your account and cannot be restored by removing the proofs.

-Storage space can be freed by deleting the `proofs` and files and emptying the Trash afterwards.
+Storage space can be freed by deleting the proofs and files and emptying the Trash afterwards.

-Please remember that if you need more `proofs`, storage, or users you can upgrade your account&nbsp;at any time; and it takes immediate effect.
+Please remember that if you need more proofs, storage, or users you can upgrade your account&nbsp;at any time; and it takes immediate effect.

 ## Billing History